VetleGunnarsen/Python100DaysOfCoding/README.md

 # Day 7
 This day felt a bit like day 4.
 And that is a good thing.
 Not rushing into new concepts, just repeating the previous lessons.
 When I got the code that I was ment to fix, I imidiatly found what was wrong.
 That was a good feeling.

+# Day 8
+Day 8 is another project day!
+I wanted to test myself a bit!
+As you can see from my code, I wanted to have the code give a response depending on what you answered, and also have a totally different print if you didnt answer inside the range.
+It took some figuring out and alot of thinking, but I finally manged to figure it out.
+Was a fun project and I feel I have a good hang of nesting, if, elif and else statements now.